micropython-gestion-de-excepciones

 print("End of the try-except block.")

-In this example, since no exception is raised, the else and finally blocks execute.
+In this example, since no exception is raised, the else and finally blocks are executed.

 We can also catch multiple types of exceptions in a single try-except block: